 - Be a high school graduate or have your GED

-If you're ready to start getting admitted into this program or have any questions, please contact Amanda Seilheimer at email@example.com or 260-481-0404.
+If you're ready to start getting admitted into this program or have any questions, please contact our team at [email protected] or 260-481-0404.